InsightSoftwareConsortium/ITKThinShellDemons/README.md

 (currently updated at each iteration during optimtization).
 Missing features are a confidence matching weighting.

-For an example see [ThinShellDemons test])./test/ThinShellDemons.cxx)
+For an example see [ThinShellDemonsTest](./test/ThinShellDemonsTest.cxx)

 The implementation has the followings components: